 It is with great sadness I announce the passing of my father, Terry Shingler.
 He passed away very suddenly on Saturday 2nd July 2022.

-His many golfing achievements included winning the England Amateur Championship in 1977, playing for the England Team and for many years was an England Selector.
+His many golfing achievements included winning the England Amateur Championship in 1977, representing England and for many years was an England Selector.
 He also retained a scratch handicap for over 25 years dropping to plus 1 for a couple of those.

 His knowledge of the game was second to none just like his sense of humour!
 When I was growing up and learning to play.
 I would be on the practice ground at Blackwell with him and would hear the words: 'Right.... address the ball... hands forward...eye at the back of the ball now hit the flaming thing!'
 I will also add I have heard him impart these immortal instructions to ex Ryder Cup, Open and Masters players!